walks4softies home

 The time it takes to complete a walk is dependent on the distance, elevation, difficulty and weather conditions before and during the walk.
 It is even more dependent on the fitness of the people walking and how much they get distracted by looking at the landscape and nature.
 Start by allowing at least half an hour per mile.

-Before setting out on a walk check out the weather forcast, try the weather at the BBC.
-Beware a strong wind can make a walk on a sunny day very unplessant due to windchill.
+Before setting out on a walk check out the weather forecast, try the weather at the BBC.
+Beware a strong wind can make a walk on a sunny day very unpleasant due to wind-chill.

 Food and Drink